 Process Modeling Notation

-A business process model typically defines the following elements:
+A business process model typically defines these elements:

 - The goal or reason for the process